FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 Consider True Fuel

-While this stuff sells for $6 per quart and has oil mixed in for use with two-cycle engines, it has an amazing 2-year shelf life after opening.
+While this stuff sells for a few bucks per quart and has oil mixed in for use with two-cycle engines, it has an amazing 2-year shelf life after opening.
 If you keep it sealed this will keep indefinitely.
-You can get it in bigger containers at Lowes, A 110 fl oz jug is $20 which is a lot for gas but a few of these put back would sure keep your chainsaw running a while, and you would have no worries about finding oil to mix.
+You can get it in bigger containers at Lowes, A 110 fl oz jug is a lot for gas but a few of these put back would sure keep your chainsaw running a while, and you would have no worries about finding oil to mix.
 That could sure help keep your family in firewood for longer during a SHTF scenario or extended emergency.

 Another thing to remember about True Fuel is that during emergencies people don’t think about getting gas at the hardware or home improvement store.
 Consider this scenario.